 AVN of the metatarsal occurs at the junction of the diaphysis and metaphysis in a region of bone called the epiphysis.
 The epiphysis is the primary region of bone growth in growing long bones.
 The primary artery to the bone, called the nutrient artery, enters long bones in the region of the epiphysis.
-It is speculated that most cases of metatarsal AVN are caused by disruption of the nutrient artery.
+It is speculated that most cases of metatarsal AVN are caused by disruption of the nutrient artery that leads to ischemia.
 Loss of blood flow primarily affects the metaphysis which undergoes collapse.

 Causes and contributing factors

-Although there remains no consensus regarding the contributing factors for Freiberg's infraction, the literature suggests trauma as the most likely cause.
+Although there remains no consensus regarding the contributing factors for Freiberg's infraction, the literature suggests trauma as a contributing factor.

 Treatment of Freiberg's infraction tends to vary based upon the degree of degenerative change in the cartilage and the level of collapse of the subchondral bone.
-Casting may be used in the early levels to decrease the tendency of the distal bone to collapse.
+Casting or other methods of immobilization may be used in the early levels to decrease the tendency of the distal bone to collapse.
 Long term pain control can be achieved by stiffening the shoe with a carbon plate and anterior rocker sole shoe.
 Steroid injections may help to relieve pain and reduce inflammation of the joint capsule.

 Autogenous osteo-articular transfers can be used to restore the surface cartilage of the metatarsal head.
 Graft sources can include the lateral condyle of the knee or the dorsal surface of the 1st metatarsal head.
 Synthetic graft plugs are also available.
 The advantage of a synthetic graft is that there is no donor site that may require healing.
 The disadvantage of synthetic plugs is that their surface does not typically contour to meet the normal contours of the metatarsal head.
 Synthetic grafts also have a lower induction capacity for vascular and osseus ingrowth.